* Sources say UK, France propose broad state voting cap

 "For this to work, it would mean breaking the link between the potential future size of the French shareholding and the German one," a diplomatic source following the talks said.

-France has so far insisted on the right to acquire more than 10 percent of the new group, compared with the 9 percent it would automatically end up with under proposed terms for the merger.
+France has so far insisted on the right to acquire more than 10 percent of the new group, compared with the 9 percent it would automatically end up with under proposed merger terms.

 Germany wants parity with France, and a senior negotiating source said the German position was unchanged and that Berlin remained far from impressed with progress.